 The doctor was a white woman wearing an Air Force uniform.
 I still remember her name, but I’m sure she’s long forgotten me.
 She seemed older and kind of masculine to me, although she was probably in her 30s.
 I was directed to pee, then get naked.
 There was a paper sheet on the table that I was to get under.
 A black nurse was also in the room, supposedly to “chaperone”.
 I remember thinking she seemed kind of over it and unsympathetic to how nervous and upset I was.

 So there I was, lying on the table as this doctor also told me I didn’t “need” an exam, since I wasn’t sexually active.
 I told her I needed to get it done for my Peace Corps physical.
 She said “Very well,” then proceeded to use a metal speculum that was too big.
-It hurt, and I let out a surprise yelp.
+It hurt, and I let out a surprised yelp of pain.
 Noticing that the speculum was too big, she removed it and used a smaller one, which also really hurt.
 I screamed and felt very lightheaded– I was probably hyperventilating a bit, but it also hurt so much that I seriously thought I was going to faint.

 “Hon, if you can’t be quiet, we can’t do this exam.” the doctor said in a stern tone of voice.
 I HATE being called “Hon”, probably moreso now because of this incident.
 But since I didn’t want to go through this again with another doctor, I bit my lip and she finished.
 She told me to get dressed and see her in her office, which I did.